Skip to Content

 • White flour-like powder all over the leaves

-• Usually, starting in circular white spots that can appear throughout the plants, including leaves, stems, and fruit.
+• Usually starting in circular white spots that can appear throughout the plants, including leaves, stems, and fruit.

-• This infection can usually be found on the upper side of the leaves. but over time, as the fungus spreads, it will cover the entire plant.
+• This infection can usually be found on the upper side of the leaves.
+But over time, as the fungus spreads, it will cover the entire plant.

 • The plant usually has restricted growth due to the lack of photosynthesis.